phueb/WikiNeighbors/README.md

 ![Example Screenshot](example.png)

-A browse application built with Python `flask` for exploring neares neighbors for words in Wikipedia word-document co-occurrence space.
+A browse application built with Python `flask` for exploring nearest neighbors for words in Wikipedia word-document co-occurrence space.

 ## Usage